rapeksz/cats/README.md

 ## Setting up the Cats library

-Log in to your [polish version](https://thecatapi.com/) dashboard and get your API token.
+Log in to your [Cats](https://thecatapi.com/) dashboard and get your API token.
 Set your api token in `config/cats.php`:

 ```php